ix-ax/AXOpen/src/utils/src/Draggable/README.md

 ### Attributes

 AxoObject - The axo object that will be used as the draggable item.
 It will be show in `RenderableContentControl`.

+## Customizable option

+If you have role Administrator you can every `DraggableItem` customizing with these options:

+- position - can be moved on site
+- show - show or hide
+- Transform (combination of left, center, right, top, center, bottom)
+- Presentation (Status-Display or Command-Control)
+- Width - double value in rem, or -1 for auto
+- Height - double value in rem, or -1 for auto
+- ZIndex - int value, default is 0